 Note: system dialogs may vary slightly across different operating systems.

-Open Windows Explorer & find the image you want to check.
-The dimensions and file size appear at the bottom of the window.
+Open Windows Explorer and find the image you want to check.
+The dimensions and file size appear in the right-hand details pane.

 You can also right-click on an image & choose properties from the drop-down menu.

 A new window will appear with several tabs.
 You'll click the details tab, and there you'll find you image size and dimensions.

 You can right-click on the image file and choose "get info" from the dropdown menu.